A new blog series is here

 As I write this blog, my personal story may unfold from time to time.
 I am a parent of two children – a boy and a girl – one with special needs.
 How I wish I had had a blueprint to follow when my daughter was a toddler experiencing “developmental delays!”
 I was lost and frankly clueless.
 I took parenting classes, went to support groups and of course took my daughter to countless doctors.
 There was no Internet to “Google” a diagnosis or find support groups.
 Nevertheless, I muddled through, and amassed an enormous amount of information along the way.
-Now, I want to share my knowledge with you so that you can be an informed parent and educated advocate.
-As a Health Educator with a Master’s of Science degree and a parent of a special needs child, I hope to bring a perspective that provides a combination of “I get it – I’ve been there” with a factual blueprint for you to follow.
+Now, I want to share my knowledge with you so that you can be an informed parent and educated advocate for your child.
+Additionally, as a Health Educator with a Master’s of Science degree, I hope to bring a perspective that provides a combination of “I get it – I’ve been there” with a factual blueprint for you to follow.

 My kids are both in their 20’s now, and I have to say I would not trade in this journey for the world.
-My special needs baby girl is a recent college graduate (looking for her first job), and despite the fact that she may always experience more bumps in her road than the “typical kid,” she has done remarkably well.
+My special needs baby girl is a college graduate and despite the fact that she may always experience more bumps in her road than the “typical kid,” she has done remarkably well.
 She also sends a message to all parents with kids with “issues” to focus on their children’s gifts and strengths, and in time, you will see that they will blossom to be the best they can be.
 Never say never!

 So, stay tuned for the upcoming series Delays and disabilities – how to get help for your child.
 It will appear every Wednesday for the next few months.
 We will love to hear your comments and input!